harvester/docs/docs/networking/best-practice.md

   router(config)# end
   ```

-  The route table would be like this:
+  The route table would look like this:

   ```
   Router#show ip route